 This Code of Conduct is designed to guide the trustees, committee members, and employees of the Rockefeller Brothers Fund ("Fund") in the performance of their duties in the work of the Fund.
-It begins from the premise that the Fund is a public trust.
-The Fund has always taken this obligation seriously and strives to set an example for the field of philanthropy.
-This means that each trustee, officer, committee member, employee, and volunteer of the Fund ("Fund Personnel") must conduct the affairs of the Fund with a commitment to the highest standards of integrity, transparency and accountability.
-They must act at all times in an honest and ethical manner, in compliance with all laws and regulations, and avoid improprieties resulting from actual, potential, or apparent conflicts of interest.
+It begins from the premise that the Fund is a public trust and strives to set an example for the field of philanthropy.
+This means that each trustee, officer, committee member, employee, and volunteer of the Fund ("Fund Personnel") must conduct the affairs of the Fund with a commitment to the highest standards of integrity, transparency, and accountability.
+They must act at all times in an honest, ethical, and respectful manner, in compliance with all laws and regulations, and avoid improprieties resulting from actual, potential, or apparent conflicts of interest.
+Employees are also responsible for being familiar with the Fund's policies and procedures including those detailed in the Employee Handbook.

 No policy can address every perceived ethical situation.
-New questions may arise, new issues may be confronted.
-Any Fund Personnel who have doubts about whether conduct complies with the spirit of this Code are urged to consult with the office of the secretary or the Fund's counsel.
+Any Fund Personnel who have doubts about whether conduct complies with the spirit of this Code are urged to consult with their supervisor or the corporate secretary.
 When in doubt, ask.